 VO Data: Although VO data is included in the normal accounting, there must be a master list of VOs to make their selection in the UI possible, filter incorrect VO names, mediate access to VO managers, and arrange accounting by VO discipline (such as “High Energy Physics”, “Biomedicine”, “Earth Sciences”, etc...).
 Gathered from the operations portal using its XML based APIs.

-Site status metadata: Sites must be filtered to exclude those not in production due to being closed or being test sites.
+Site status metadata: Sites must be filtered to exclude those that are not in production (due to being closed or being in test mode).
 There must be also metadata to aggregate the accounting history of sites with name changes.
 There are requirements to extend this functionality to NGIs.
 Gathered from GOCDB using its XML tables and internal tables compiled as part of EGI PROC 15 [R17] .

 Pledge metadata: The WLCG reports have to estimate if MoUs and other pledges between VOs and Tier sites are honoured, so the validity date and pledged hours are needed.
 Gathered from WLCG using their REBUS service.